-Step 2: The process of printing involves choosing the material which will best achieve the required properties required for the object.
-You can choose from plastic, metal, brass etc. These materials will then decide the technology of 3D printing to be adopted.
+Step 2: The process of printing involves choosing the material which will best achieve the required properties needed for the object.
+You can choose from plastic, metal, brass, etc. These materials will then decide the technology of 3D printing to be adopted.
 Not all printers can work with every raw material.

-Step 3: Printed objects, often can not be directly used or delivered until they have been sanded, lacquered or painted.
-So some post production work might be required.
+Step 3: Printed objects, often can not be directly used or delivered until they are sanded, lacquered or painted.
+So some post-production work might be required.

 What are the applications of 3D printing technology?

 Seeing is believing and the best way to communicate your ideas is through visual tools.
 3D printing technology helps architects in creating complex, durable models, in-house, directly from CAD data.
 It has allowed them to print models of large portion of cities with very intricate details of neighborhoods and urban landscapes, economically.

 Manufacturing medical equipment can be expensive.
 And hence 3D printing technology can produce high quality, cost effective, ready to use medical equipment.